algolia/gatsby-plugin-algolia/README.md

 // gatsby-config.js
 const myQuery = `{
-  allSitePage {
+  pages: allSitePage {
-    edges {
-      node {
+    nodes {
       # try to find a unique id for each node
       # if this field is absent, it's going to
       # be inserted by Algolia automatically
       # and will be less simple to update etc.
       objectID: id
       component
       path
       componentChunkName
       jsonName
       internal {
         type
         contentDigest
         owner
-        }
       }
     }
   }